Universality-Complexity Classes for Partial Differential Equation Systems

 Class 2-a is a subset of class 2 from the Wolfram viewpoint, but distinct in important ways for continuous-valued systems.
 They start out like class 2, but eventually fill the space with a pattern that then asymptotically approaches a static state.
 Forming this static state can take a polynomial long time to form, t ≈ O(wK), with K≥1.
 In Gray-Scott and most systems exhibiting systematic growth, the exponent K is close to 1.
 An example of K=2 is a system consisting of a finite number of stripes (worms) that grow from both ends until filling the space (second example shown).

 Another way to think of class 2a is that it combines features of classes 1 and 2.
 Certain "benign" starting patterns, like the solitons seen in the second example, behave like class 2, but other "cascade-inducing" patterns, like the two types of growing patterns seen here, make it behave like class 1.
-Unlike class 1, you never get a homogeneous state.
+Example 2.3 mixes benign solitons and growing "worms" in the same pattern.
+In class 2-a, unlike class 1, you never get an "all-blue" homogeneous state.

 Exponent K≈1.
 These spots took about 4000 tu to fill the space.